Regency of Algiers: Algerian expansion

+The last beylerbey of Algiers was Calabrian-born corsair Uluj Ali Pasha.
+He captured Tunis from Spain's Hafsid vassals in 1569, before losing it to the Christian forces under Spanish commander John of Austria in 1573, who left 8,000 men in the Spanish presidio of La Goletta.
+Uluj Ali recaptured the city in 1574, while his ships saved the Ottoman fleet from total defeat by the Catholic Holy League in the battle of Lepanto in 1571.
+Sultan Selim II rewarded him with the title of Kapudan Pasha.
+Uluj Ali rebuilt the Ottoman fleet, which would count 200 vessels and would be manned by North African sailors, all while retaining his nominal position of beylerbey.

 Uluj Ali's deputy Caïd Ramdan captured Fez in 1576 after defeating the Saadian ruler Mohammed II and put Mohammed's kinsman Abd al-Malik on the throne as an Ottoman vassal.
 In 1578 another deputy of Uluj Ali, Hassan Veneziano, led his troops deep into the Sahara to the oases of Tuat in central Algeria in response to pleas from its inhabitants for help against Saadi-allied tribes from Tafilalt.
 A campaign against Morocco led by Uluj Ali was aborted in 1581, as the Saadian ruler al-Mansur had at first vehemently refused to serve under Selim II's successor Murad III, but agreed to pay annual tribute afterwards.
 Nonetheless, the Figuig oases in the south western Maghreb were part of the Regency by 1584.
 Veneziano's privateers ravaged the Mediterranean and made the waters unsafe from Andalusia to Sicily.
 Their power reached as far as the Canary Islands.